Adding Fruits and Veggies to Every Meal

 - Make a healthy fruit trifle by layering several different fruits between low-fat whip cream or cool whip.

 - Make fresh fruit popsicles for a kid-friendly dessert.
 Simply pick your favorite fruits, place them in a popsicle tray with water and freeze until hard.
-Check out a recipe for Cherry Lime Popsicles on our blog, The Stem.
+Check out a recipe for Cherry Lime Popsicles on our Stem Blog.